 Melvin earned a bachelor’s degree in music education from Houston Baptist University and a master’s degree in music from the University of Michigan-Ann Arbor.

 John Gottardy is the director of UB’s Financial Aid office.
 As the unit’s chief financial aid officer, he oversees the awarding, disbursement, and reconciliation of all federal, state and institutional funding.
 John holds a bachelor’s degree from the Pennsylvania State University.
-He has been with the university and in this role for five years.
+He has been with the university and in this role since 2013.

 Kira Love is the Office of Admission’s director of transfer experience and summer/winter sessions.
 Kira is responsible for the strategic vision that drives transfer student recruitment and enrollment, with a focus on developing partnerships that enhance the transfer student experience.
-Additionally, she is responsible for growing and enhancing the university’ summer and winter sessions.
+Additionally, she is responsible for growing and enhancing the university’s summer and winter sessions.
 Kira holds a master’s degree from Syracuse University and a bachelor’s degree from UB.
-She has been in her current role for four years and with the university since 2011.
+She joined the university in 2011 and has been in her current role since 2014.

 Jennifer Markee is the strategic operations manager of 1Capen, the university’s centralized destination for essential student services.
 In this capacity, she provides the operational support and guidance critical to division-wide efficiency and effectiveness.
 Jennifer holds a master’s and a bachelor’s degree from UB.
 She joined UB in 2003 and has been part of enrollment management since 2013.

 Ben Olsen is the associate director of data analytics for the Office of Admissions.
 He coordinates the processing and output of strategic data that enables the university to make informed, evidence-based decisions in support of its recruitment, enrollment and retention goals.
-Ben earned a bachelor’s degree from St. Bonaventure University and joined UB in 2016.
-He has been in his current role for three-and-a-half years.
+Ben earned a bachelor’s degree from St. Bonaventure University.
+He joined UB in 2013 and has been in his current role since 2016.